Rhodium Plated Sterling Silver – A Quick Guide

 When sterling silver is rhodium plated, the durability of the jewelry is increased.
 Rhodium is a hard metal unlike silver which is quite soft.
 Rhodium plating reduces the likelihood of the piece gaining scratches, making the piece more resistant to scratches.

-Silver in its pure form is hypoallergenic but sterling silver is not always so.
-This is because sterling silver is an alloy and can contain common metal allergens such as nickel.
-For those sensitive to metal allergies, sterling silver can sometimes cause reactions.
-Rhodium plating is hypoallergenic and because it acts as a barrier between the base metal and the wearer’s skin, it is a good way to reduce the risk of allergic reactions.
+For those sensitive to metal allergies, sterling silver can sometimes cause reactions, because of potential nickel in the metal.
+Rhodium plating is hypoallergenic and because it acts as a barrier between the base metal and your skin, it is a good way to reduce the risk of allergic reactions.

 Rhodium plating is permanent but like all types of plating, it tends to flake off over time due to exposure and wear and tear.
 As a result, rhodium plated sterling silver jewelry may require re-plating after a while, often every 2 years or so.
 For less exposed jewelry such as earrings or necklaces, replating may only be required about once in 10 years.